Updated on September 17, 2024

 A tricky period

 The first 100 days in a new job are not easy.
 It is a tricky period that is both stressful and unclear, where managers will be observed, judged and criticized by all of their collaborators.
-The new team eagerly awaits clear instructions and a motivating action plan that is promising for the future of the organization.
+The new team eagerly awaits clear instructions and a motivating action plan that is promising for the future of the organization and its sector.
 The team naturally analyzes the newcomer’s every move, word and intonation from which it draws its first impression.
 In this context, the saying “you will never get a second chance to make a first impression” is quite fitting.

 Don’t underestimate how quickly negative opinions, rumours or insinuations can spread through an organization.
 This is why the first 100 days are a good indicator of whether the new manager will succeed.